 Snapchat has been described as a “Cinderella story” by some.
 The changes it has made from 2017 to now are huge, and investors have noted this.
 The change from trying to market to a large number of people to a smaller, more engaged group of users turned the ship for the company.
 Snapchat’s price is up 160% this year, and it has elements that give the company a road to long-term success.
 There could be bumps in the road, especially with Instagram showing it can steal some of Snap’s best features.
 Yet, Snapchat has reinvented itself to once-again become not only an exciting company with users, but also with investors.

-If you want to look deeper into Snapchat or any other US Publicly Traded Company, I would recommend checking out Foundation by Intrinio.
+If you want to look deeper into Snapchat or any other US Publicly Traded Company, I would recommend checking out US Core Market Data by Intrinio.